 The first component to maintain a healthy pool is swimming pool cleaning.
 Your cleaning schedule will be dependent on how often you use your pool.
 Many cleaning tasks will need to be done weekly while those who don’t swim often may be able to follow a bi-weekly schedule.
 Cleaning involves not only adjusting the chemicals in the water, but also maintaining the sides, bottom, and filtration system.
-Before starting any other cleaning processes, skimmers need to be used to remove any debris floating in the water.
+Before starting any other special cleaning processes, skimmers need to be used to remove any debris floating in the water.
 Skimmer baskets also require emptying on a regular basis.
 Any nearby trees and bushes can make this step an even bigger headache if they leave behind a lot of leaves, flowers, and pollen.
 Vacuuming a pool is also required to remove buildup and debris from the bottom and sides of the structure.

 There are three main types of filters: sand, vertical grid DE, and cartridge.
 Any cleaning and maintenance for these filters need to abide by the manufacturer’s recommendations, and can easily be handled by your swimming pool maintenance company.